sbenf999/Ulysses-Mapping-Program/README.md

 - Set default database for markers to be added to
 - Ability to delete databases through settings UI
 - Included tool to download offline tiles off of either OSM or Google Sattelite Servers
+- Automatic internet connection detection for setting tile database to offline

 ## Screenshots